Published: Jan 29 2019

 Double Bay enjoys a quieter, more suburban atmosphere than The Rocks while still offering spectacular boating grounds and plenty of activities ashore.
 Independent boutiques and cafes are de rigueur here, and lovely parks offer enchanting views of the water.

-Mosman is a great place to take the family, and after a full morning of boating you can put into a marina and take them to the Taronga Zoo or one of several beautiful beaches for some fun in the sand.
+Mosman is a great place to take the family, and after a full morning of boating, you can put into a marina and take them to the Taronga Zoo or one of several beautiful beaches for some fun in the sand.
 Boaters who can’t get enough of nature will enjoy the outdoor cafes, hiking trails, and snorkeling opportunities that Mosman is known for.

 Boating “beach bunnies” will definitely want to chart a course for Manly to bask in the sun on many of the exquisite beaches that cover the area.
 Cycling trails, a quaint promenade, and outdoor markets will lure even the most enthusiastic sailor ashore for an hour or two.

 Island hopping in the Whitsundays is one of the best ways to get acquainted with the raw, natural beauty of Australia.
 Its proximity to the Great Barrier Reef (in combination with its own considerable charms) makes it an excellent stop for boaters who wish to see the lush wildness that has helped create the region’s reputation.
+Book a boat charter from Airlie Beach to get out to the Whitsundays on a multi-day sailing tour.

-Comprised of 74 islands (seven of which offer lodging) and boasting the biggest bareboat fleet in the South Pacific, boaters will find both plenty of territory and the means to explore this luscious land.
+Comprised of 74 islands (seven of which offer accommodating) and boasting the biggest bareboat fleet in the South Pacific, boaters will find both plenty of territory and the means to explore this luscious land.
 Depending on what type of boating experience you wish to have, you will want to keep the seasons in mind when planning your trip to the Whitsundays.
 If you fancy a challenge, then shoot for a spring voyage.
 If cruising is more your style, then plan an island boating excursion in the autumn.

 Since much of the area is under federal protection, the ecological marvels of the Whitsundays are greatly preserved.
 You can find excellent fishing off of Whitsunday Island, Hook Passage, Nara Inlet, Haselwood Island, or Shute Harbour, or you can relax in the sun on one of the most incredible beaches in the world — Whitehaven Beach.
 Feed your thirst for adventure by undertaking the Ngaro Sea Trail, which traverses both land and sea paths to give you the complete Whitsundays experience.